jvpeluso/Salary-prediction-project/readme.md

 * 2 of the categorical features (*jobType* and *industry*) have a perfect evenly distribution, as each category has the same percentage of records.
 * Feature *degree* splits into 2 groups, one with **NONE** and **HIGH_SCHOOL** with 47.4% of the records; 23.7% each, and the remaining 52.6% is evenly distributed among the 3 remaining categories.
 * Feature *major* has a predominant category, **NONE**, with 53.2% of the records, the remaining 46.8% is evenly distributed among the remaining categories.

 ![](https://i.imgur.com/49BaLhF.png)

 ## Correlations

-We can conclude that there is no correlation in the numerical features, not with the target value (-0.38 / 0.30) and not between them (0.00).
+We can conclude that there is no strong correlation in the numerical features, not with the target value (-0.38 / 0.30) and not between them (0.00).

 ![](https://i.imgur.com/e56HYlG.png)